-For current grantees, LTF will consider requests for grant increases to maintain or increase service delivery as well as to support organizational needs (such as staffing, technology, and infrastructure).
+Current grantees may seek increases in annual support to maintain or increase service delivery as well as to support organizational needs (such as staffing, technology, and infrastructure).
 This includes requests based on financial need.
+Requests for one-time funding are not encouraged and will be funded sparingly.

-Applicants may seek increases in annual support as well as one-time grant awards.
-LTF will assess applications for continued funding and increases in light of the goals, eligibility criteria, and factors identified in these guidelines.
+LTF will assess all applications in light of the goals, eligibility criteria, and factors identified in these guidelines.
 LTF's assessment also will be informed by the goals and framework of the Strategic Plan adopted by LTF's board in 2022.